 - Providing flexible working environments where employees have the freedom to decide when and where they’ll work

-Along with motivating employees, providing your team the autonomy to suggest and pursue new endeavors can generate creativity and improve your business’s operations.
+Along with motivating employees, giving your team the autonomy to suggest and pursue new endeavors can boost creativity and improve your business’s operations.
+If your organization values being proactive and developing leaders, fostering autonomy will also support an aligned culture.

 Provide health-related resources.

-Employees can only feel engaged at work when their basic needs are met.
-This means promoting employee well-being by providing health-related resources both in and out of the office.
+Employees are more likely to feel engaged at work when their basic needs are met.
+Providing health-related resources both in and out of the office can promote employee well-being and lay the foundation for strong employee engagement.

 A few ways to encourage employees to live healthy lives include: